7 Myths About Native Advertising, Busted

 2. Native advertising is just content marketing

 There’s one major difference between content marketing and native advertising, and that difference is execution.

 Native advertising is a method of distributing content, but that content is distributed through publishers.
 Native content is typically informative, and may play a role in overall marketing strategy.
 Because they appear on a publisher’s site, native ads are essentially displayed on rented space.

 In content marketing, the goal is to build a defined customer audience and drive profitable customer action.
 The brand owns, distributes, and controls the content, which contributes to a larger overall marketing strategy.
 Brands also do this on their own platforms, meaning they aren’t “renting” ad space from publishers.

 3. Native advertising drives audiences away

 As mentioned earlier, native advertising is pretty popular among consumers.
-Eighty-six percent of web users favor native ads.
-Viewers are also 53 percent more likely to look at a native ad than a banner ad.
+Not only is it favored by 86 percent of web users, but native ads are 53 percent more likely to be looked at than a banner ad.

 Banner fatigue drives down banner ad visibility, meaning that users are more likely to look at ads that mimic the look and feel of a site’s content.